varigence/docs/bimlflex/reference-documentation/settings/KeyEndsWith.md

 The strings that BimlFlex interprets as key identifiers.

-For a source table with a column "ProductCategoryId" that links to a ProductCategory table, BimlFlex will create a Model Reference called "ProductCategory" as name
+For a source table with a column `ProductCategoryId` that links to a ProductCategory table, BimlFlex will create a Model Reference called `ProductCategory` as name

 Notes: